Frostphyr/CustomAppender/README.md

 # CustomAppender

-CustomAppender can be used to easily create your own Log4j appender.
+CustomAppender is a Log4j2 appender that allows you to log however you want.

 ## License